bitcraze/bitcraze-website/src/open-source-philosophy.md

 ## Our Purpose: Enabling Research, Innovation & Education
 At Bitcraze, we believe that meaningful progress in robotics comes when tools are open, flexible and community-driven.
 Our platform, the Crazyflie<sup>®</sup> ecosystem, is built to allow researchers, educators and innovators to see under the hood, modify, extend, and share.
 As we state on our website: “The Crazyflie eco system is an open development platform consisting of semi-open hardware and open source firmware/software.”

-We release both hardware designs and software code under open licenses (see below) so you don’t just use the system, but own it, adapt it, and contribute back.
+We release our software code under open licenses and publish hardware schematics and datasheets, so you don't just use the system, but own it, adapt it and contribute back.

 This approach purposefully targets three key communities: